scottstanfield/ryanloney.github.io/resume.md

 **Layer 2**
 :   Managed, configured, and communicated with devices over Layer 1, including routers and managed switches.
     Assigned static DHCP reservations to network devices by MAC Address.
+	Familiar with EOIP transparent LAN service for simulated Layer 2.

 **Layer 3**
 :   TCP/IP, IP subnetting, customer IPv4 allocation, ICMP for monitoring, and disabling/enabling ICMP for specific subnets for security.